 The Arrow Player's slogan is "the alternative", and that's probably the best way to summarise this new streaming service from popular movie distributor Arrow Video.

-Arrow Video have been distributing cult movies since the 90s but has become a much bigger name in the world of horror and cult classics thanks in no small part to the Arrow Video channel which is available on Amazon Prime.
+Arrow Video has been distributing cult movies since the 90s but it has become a much bigger name in the world of horror and cult classics thanks in no small part to the Arrow Video channel which is available on Amazon Prime.

-Back in October 2020, Arrow Video launched their own streaming service in the US and Canada, and it was just rolled out in the UK at the beginning of February.
+Arrow Video launched its own streaming service in the US and Canada in 2020 and followed with a roll-out in the UK in 2021.

 Boasting a range of content including exclusive re-releases and premieres of classic and new films from the worlds of horror, arthouse cinema, and movies and shows from around the globe, it contains a carefully curated library of content that you won’t find anywhere else.